2025–26 BUCS Super Rugby season

 2025-26 is the ninth season of BUCS Super Rugby, a university rugby union competition in the United Kingdom, (not including COVID-19 Effected seasons).
 The ten teams remain the same from the previous season: Loughborough University, University of Bath, University of Exeter, Cardiff University, Cardiff Metropolitan University, Swansea University, Durham University, University of Nottingham, Hartpury University, & Leeds Beckett University.

 The league operates with a double round robin format where each team will play the other 9 twice, once at home, and once away - making for an 18-game season.
-Games are played in 3 blocks of 6 with games Match Weeks 1-6 played in September and October.
-Block 2 (Match weeks 7-12) is broken up by University Christmas Holidays but begins in Mid-November.
-The final block of fixtures (MW 13-18) will be played in February and March.
+Games are start in late September and run until a mid season break in late October or early November, after 6 rounds.
+Another 5 matches are played before the Christmas break.
+In January play resumes and proceeds through February & March.
 Playoffs are then contested in late March & April.

 Teams earn league points according to: